jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **The Hon.
 ChyrstiaFREELAND**:
 (voice  Minister  answer.
-The decision to respond toquÉbec's request that went to the Prime Minister is unimportant one.
+The decision to respond toquÉbec's request that went to the Prime Minister is an important one.
-It's a decision that was made enclose cooperation with quÉbec, the Canadian forces, the minister of public safety, the minister of health, the minister of defence.
+It's a decision that was made in close cooperation with quÉbec, the Canadian forces, the minister of public safety, the minister of health, the minister of defence.
 We worked hard to identify the necessary people with the language skills, the  to help in quÉbec.
 We identified 125 people and decision was made in conjunction with quÉbec. and these people will make  With respect to providing additional assistance, we continue to hold ongoing discussions with quÉbec.
 We are working with quÉbec to support the province.
-I'd also like to add that the prime Minister has stated that we will be working with the recross and we'll also help inquÉbec. and then there are the volunteers who have registered, so we'll also be working with that list of people to identify those who can help.
+I'd also like to add that the prime Minister has stated that we will be working with the red cross and we'll also help inquÉbec. and then there are the volunteers who have registered, so we'll also be working with that list of people to identify those who can help.
 Thank you.